Google boosts privacy and security with incognito mode in Maps, auto-delete for YouTube, and other tools

-Google is rolling out a handful of new privacy and security features from today, a move that comes amid mounting criticism over how big technology companies manage user data.
+Google begins rolling out a handful of new privacy and security features today amid mounting criticism over the way big technology companies manage user data.

-Part of this news involves extending existing Google privacy and security features to additional Google products, as the internet giant looks to bring more uniformity to its various services, and covers incognito mode, auto-delete, and an expansion of its password checkup tool.
+This move involves extending existing Google privacy and security features to additional Google products as the internet giant looks to bring more uniformity to its various services, and covers incognito mode, auto-delete, and an expansion of its password checkup tool.

 Going incognito

-After adding incognito mode to the YouTube mobile app last year, at its annual I/O developer conference back in May Google announced that incognito mode was also coming to Google Maps — and today, the rollout becomes official.
+After adding incognito mode to the YouTube mobile app last year, Google announced at its annual I/O developer conference back in May that incognito mode was also coming to Google Maps — and today the rollout becomes official.

-Similar to incognito mode that has been baked into Chrome for more than a decade, Google Maps will now allow users to temporarily disable all their activities from being saved to their Google Account — that includes searches for places, or routes traversed.
-This feature can be activated through the main menu that sits behind the user’s profile photo, and will be rolling out to all Android users throughout October, with iOS following after.
+Echoing the incognito mode that has been baked into Chrome for more than a decade, Google Maps will now allow users to temporarily prevent activities being saved to their Google Account — including searches for places and routes traversed.
+The feature can be activated through the main menu that sits behind a user’s profile photo and will be rolling out to all Android users throughout October, with iOS following.

 “Incognito mode has been one of our most popular privacy controls since it launched with Chrome in 2008,” noted Eric Miraglia, director of product management at Google’s privacy and data protection office, in a blog post.

-A few months back, Google also announced a new tool that allows users to automatically delete their location history data, as well as their search and browsing activity.
-The company did say at the time that it planned to expand auto-delete to additional Google products, and today it’s coming to YouTube search and viewing history too — this means that you can now elect for YouTube to delete your history after 3 months or 18 months.
+A few months back, Google announced a new tool that allows users to automatically delete their location history data, as well as their search and browsing activity.
+The company said at the time that it planned to expand auto-delete to additional Google products, and today the feature is coming to YouTube search and viewing history.
+This means you can now have YouTube automatically delete your history after three months or 18 months.

-There could be a strong argument here for including shorter timescales, too, such as 24 hours or 1 week, but for many people this will be a good start in terms of automating their data management on Google.
+There’s a strong argument for including shorter time frames, such as 24 hours or 1 week, but for many people this will be a good start.

-It makes sense that Google is expanding these existing features to additional services, because a lack-of-consistency in product design can cause confusion among consumers: why have incognito mode in Chrome and YouTube but not Maps, and why offer auto-delete for location data but not viewing history?
+It makes sense that Google is expanding existing features to additional services, because a lack of consistency in product design can confuse consumers.
+Why have incognito mode in Chrome and YouTube but not Maps, and why offer auto-delete for location data but not viewing history?

 “Making these controls consistent across our core products is important because they’ll become more familiar and, we hope, even easier to understand and use,” Miraglia added.

-Google’s continued privacy PR push comes at a time when “big-tech” is facing growing scrutiny over its role in society — this includes everything from election interference, to how it tracks users through their phones and other smart devices.
-However, much of this comes down to issues around transparency.
+Google’s continued privacy push comes amid growing scrutiny over the role big tech companies play in society — covering everything from election interference to tracking users through their phones and other smart devices.

 Transparency

-Back in August, Google confirmed that some of its contractors listen back to recordings of what people say to Google Assistant, as it helps to improve support for more languages, accents, and dialects.
-The company, alongside Apple which was also discovered to be carrying out the practice, later halted this human-led voice-data reviews over the backlash that followed.
-The core underlying problem, however, was perhaps less that it was doing this at all, than it was about a lack of transparency that it was engaging in the practice in the first place.
+Back in August, Google confirmed that some of its contractors listen to people’s recorded conversations with Google Assistant in order to improve support for more languages, accents, and dialects.
+Apple was also discovered to be carrying out the practice, and the two halted human-led voice data reviews following public backlash.
+The underlying issue, however, may be less the practice itself than the lack of transparency.

-This is a problem that dogs all the big tech companies, from Google through Apple, and onto Facebook and Amazon: do consumers really know how their data is being used?
-There is certainly a growing sentiment among regulators that they don’t — back in January, the French data privacy watchdog fined Google $57 million for what it said amounted to a “lack of transparency, inadequate information and lack of valid consent” over how it personalized ads for each user.
-And in the U.S., Facebook came to a $5 billion settlement with the Federal Trade Commission (FTC) over various privacy violations.
+This is a problem that dogs all the big tech companies, from Google to Apple, Facebook, and Amazon.
+Do consumers really know how their data is being used?
+Regulators are increasingly finding that most don’t — back in January, the French data privacy watchdog fined Google $57 million for a “lack of transparency, inadequate information, and lack of valid consent” with regard to the way it personalized ads.
+In the U.S., Facebook came to a $5 billion settlement with the Federal Trade Commission (FTC) over various privacy violations.

-To help with its transparency, and give more controls to its users, Google is adding some new smarts to the Google Assistant.
-Now when you ask privacy-focused questions, such as “Hey Google, how do you protect my data?,” the Google Assistant will share some generic information on how it does so.
+To boost transparency and give users more controls, Google is also adding new smarts to Google Assistant.
+Now when you ask privacy-focused questions, such as “Hey Google, how do you protect my data?,” Google Assistant will share some generic information about how it does so.

-Moreover, from next week, users will also be able to ask the Google Assistant to delete things that they’ve said.
-This could simply be the last thing: “Hey Google, delete that last question I asked you,” or it could be over a specific time frame: “Hey Google, delete everything I said to you yesterday.”
+Starting next week, users will also be able to ask Google Assistant to delete things they’ve said.
+This could be the last thing: “Hey Google, delete that last question I asked you” or cover a specific time frame: “Hey Google, delete everything I said to you yesterday.”

-There are some limitations to this new feature though.
-Any request that asks the Google Assistant to delete more than a week’s worth of data will require the user to follow instructions to manually delete the data from their account.
+There are limitations to this new feature, however.
+To erase more than a week’s worth of data, users will need to follow instructs and manually delete the data from their account.

-At any rate, this feature will be available in English at first, with other supported languages following in November.
+This feature will be available first in English, with other supported languages following in November.

 Password checkup